-No matter your circumstances or stage in life, estate planning is an integral part of forming your future.
-Dying with no estate plan in place could leave your loved ones with more questions than answers.
-Whether you are married, unmarried, divorced, or remarried, it is crucial to maintain an estate plan that is up-to-date and accurately reflects your wishes.
+No matter your circumstances or stage in life, estate planning is an essential step in securing your future.
+Dying without an estate plan could leave your loved ones with more questions than answers.
+Whether married, unmarried, divorced, or remarried, keeping your estate plan up-to-date and aligned with your wishes is crucial.

 Unmarried

-A common misconception made by young adults, among others, is that one must be a certain age, have children, or be “settled down” before they should begin their estate plan.
+A common misconception among young adults and others is that you need to be a certain age, have children, or be “settled down” before beginning your estate plan.
 However, this is not the case.
-Unmarried individuals are just as likely to face untimely death or incapacitation and must have a safety net in place.
+Unmarried individuals are just as likely to face unexpected death or incapacitation and should have a safety net in place.
 Estate planning applies to individuals of any age, marital status, or financial standing.

-If you are single and plan to marry in the future, be prepared to revisit your estate plan after marriage.
-In the meantime, it is just as important to plan for the now.
-Additionally, those who belong in an unmarried couple are not automatically recognized as legal heirs to each other’s estates.
-Should the deceased party fail to leave behind estate planning documents (such as a will or trust), state law will dictate estate distribution and beneficiaries, which will not include the unmarried partner.
-Therefore, couples who intend to leave assets to one another should put estate planning at the top of their list of priorities.
+If you are single and plan to marry in the future, be ready to revisit your estate plan after marriage.
+In the meantime, it is equally important to prepare for the present.
+Additionally, unmarried couples are not automatically recognized as legal heirs.
+If one partner dies without a will or trust, state law will govern the estate distribution, and the surviving partner will not be included as a beneficiary.
+Thus, couples who wish to leave assets to each other should prioritize estate planning.

 Newly Married

-Many view marriage as the start of a new chapter, which goes hand in hand with future planning.
-Amid the hustle and bustle of newlywed life, it is easy to avoid asking yourself what would happen if you or your spouse were to pass away.
-It may be an uncomfortable discussion, but facing this question head-on will leave no room for uncertainty.
-Further, as you acquire assets, such as vehicles, real estate, or cherished possessions, you may update your will and/or existing revocable trusts as you see necessary.
+Marriage is often seen as the start of a new chapter, making it an ideal time for future planning.
+Amid the excitement of newlywed life, it can be easy to avoid considering what might happen if you or your spouse were to pass away.
+Although this may be an uncomfortable topic, addressing it directly will prevent uncertainty.
+As you acquire assets such as vehicles, real estate, or personal valuables, consider updating your will or any existing trusts as needed.

 Joint Estate Planning

-If each partner has vastly different desires for the distribution of their estate, they may be better served by forming separate estate plans.
-Consulting with an expert in the field of estate planning can clarify these options and facilitate the process.
+If each spouse has different intentions regarding the distribution of their assets, separate estate plans may be preferable.
+Consulting with an experienced estate planning professional could provide clarity on these options and assist in facilitating the process.

 Divorced